Governance at Life Itself

 - produces a workshop /event with us and who we (both they and us) want to continue collaborating

-- has done some major support (e.g. helped us get funding) and they want to live for at least a month
+- has done some major support (e.g. helped us get funding) and they live for at least a month

-- Someone resident in a hub who scores X on our alignment metric, actively engaged (on community calls), volunteers time and/or acts as an ambassador
+- Someone resident in a hub and is actively engaged (on community calls), volunteers time and/or acts as an ambassador

 A Pioneer who is among the first to explore or settle a new country or area.
 One of the first to do something.
 Life Itself Pioneers are actively involved in pioneering Life Itself.